 This course is designed for students who meet the established criteria and requirements for Honors Math in the school.
-The content in this course follows the North Carolina Standard Course of Study, and the students enrolled in this course will have the opportunity to complete Math 1 by the end of 8th grade.
-The content of this course will include the study of concepts addressed in Math 7 and extending into Math 8 to ensure preparation for taking Math 1 in 8th Grade.
+The content in this course follows the North Carolina Standard Course of Study, and many students enrolled in this course will have the opportunity to complete Math 1 by the end of 8th grade.
+The content of this course will include the study of concepts addressed in Math 7 and extending into Math 8.
 In addition to the Math 7 standards, students will study rational and irrational numbers, linear relationships on the coordinate plane, geometric transformations, volume of more 3-dimensional figures, and frequency tables.
 Students will engage in relevant and authentic problems around the standards and will also be expected to recognize potential problems, analyze errors, solve problems proficiently, and use complex reasoning.